 Other things that are associated with poor gut health in children are bad behaviour and poor sleep, and kids even get labelled as having ADHD when in fact, the root cause is unresolved reflux due to an immature digestive system.

 Now an immature digestive system doesn't only affect babies with reflux, and it is not the only cause of reflux either.
-Read this post on the causes of reflux.

 You will know your baby's system is maturing when they start getting their teeth.
 Funnily enough, the teeth are a part of the digestive system and so we can use them as an external gauge on their internal maturity.